dorzhevsky/dynamicReducer/README.md

 ```

-Note the `dynamicReducerEnhancer` function takes two options:
+Note the `dynamicReducerEnhancer` function takes options object as a parameter:
-* `createDynamicReducer` options is a high order reducer which decides how to combine dynamically attached reducers with each other.
-It's passed the attached reducers as an object of key-reducer pairs.

 ```js
     const store = createStore(